dflook/terraform-github-actions/terraform-plan/README.md

 This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This actions generates a Terraform plan.
+This action generates a Terraform plan.
 If the triggering event relates to a PR it will add a comment on the PR containing the generated plan.

 <p align="center">